microsoft/microsoft-ui-xaml/specs/xaml-resource-references-tracing-spec.md

 ### Remarks

 `XamlResourceReferenceFailedEventArgs` is used for debugging XAML resource references.
-Wire the event handler using `DebugSettings`, and use this data class as the result in your handler.
+Register the event handler using `DebugSettings`.
+It will receive a reference to this class.
 You'll mainly be interested in the `Message` value, which you could log or send to **Debug** output.

 The message in the event data contains the following information about the failed XAML resource